Belgian Hare

 The Belgian Hare is a "fancy" (i.e., it is primarily for exhibition, not meat, fur or fiber) breed of domestic rabbit.
-It has been selectively bred to resemble the wild European hare, but nevertheless, it is a rabbit rather than a true hare.
+It has been selectively bred to resemble the wild European hare, but it is a rabbit rather than a true hare.
 Averaging 6–9 lb, the Belgian Hare is known for its slender and wiry frame and its long and powerful legs.
 The breed is responsible for launching the domestic rabbit industry, as well as popularizing rabbit shows in the United States.